The Right to Celebrate

 Reason 6: Compensation in other sectors

 If a flight is cancelled, passengers are rebooked.
 If a concert is cancelled, ticketholders receive refunds.
-Public sector institutions should meet the same standard of service and fairness.
+Public sector institutions should meet at least the same standard of service and fairness.
 Residents who show up expecting a promised civic experience deserve compensation.
 This should not consist of financial compensation (again, disappointment is difficult to price), but rather, emotional and cultural compensation via a rescheduled event.

 A makeup celebration, even if it takes place years later, shows that governments value people’s investment and participation.
 The same way companies preserve trust, cities must too.
 Just as other industries compensate for cancelled services, public event cancellations should be addressed similarly to maintain fairness.